galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 >
 > - **Identify optimal scoring subnetwork** {% icon tool %} with the following parameters
 >   - "File containing Heinz scores" to the output of **Calculate a Heinz score**
->   - "Edge file" to the edge file just uploaded <br><br>
+>   - "Edge file" to the edge file uploaded <br><br>
 >
 {: .hands_on}

-It might takes a few minutes to get the result.
+It usually takes a few minutes to get the result.
 (For some tasks, it might take a few hours to get a result in practice)

+> ### {% icon tip %} Tip: running time of the program
+>
+> * Graph problem is way more complicated than we thought.
+> * It might take much longer time for some complicated datasets.
+> * We can use multiple CPUs to accelerate the computation (for now, this function is not available in Galaxy yet), but, to use that, you can install Heinz directly via [Bioconda](https://anaconda.org/bioconda/heinz) in a Linux environment.
+{: .tip}

 ## Visualize the output: visualize the optimal subnetwork